Jimmy-Xu/websocket-client/go/README.md

  - event     : use event.lst

 [CASE_NO]:
- - <empty>     : show all test case NO.
+ - <empty>     : show watch filter list.
  - <not empty> : start websocket client to watch with filter

 Example: